pgtipping/Synthalyst/memory-bank/progress.md

 - ✅ Revised AI showcase to demonstrate resume optimization
 - ✅ Improved testimonial focused on career development journey
 - ✅ Logical organization of tools by functionality and purpose

+### ApplyRight Resume Optimization

+- ✅ Resume upload and text extraction
+- ✅ Job description input with company and title fields
+- ✅ High-quality resume transformation for all users
+- ✅ Cover letter generation based on resume and job description
+- ✅ ATS optimization with keyword extraction and incorporation
+- ✅ PDF export of transformed resume
+- ✅ Streaming response implementation to avoid timeout issues
+- ✅ Redis caching for improved performance
+- ✅ Robust error handling with fallback content generation
+- ✅ Equal high-quality transformation for both free and premium users
+- ✅ Premium differentiation through add-on services rather than core quality

 ### Interview Preparation Feature